Updated: March 2015

 What the research tells us – and doesn’t tell us

 The physiological vs active management of the ‘third stage’ has been going on since I was a student midwife (I did a literature review on it as an assessment).
-Today I am doing it the easy way and relying Cochrane to review the studies for me (Begley, et al. 2011; Westhoff, Cotter & Tolosa 2013).
-In summary, the reviews note that there is a ‘lack of high quality evidence’ but conclude that active management reduces the risk of haemorrhage.
+Today I am doing it the easy way and relying Cochrane to review the studies for me (Begley, et al. 2015; Westhoff, Cotter & Tolosa 2013).
+In summary, the reviews note that there is a ‘lack of high quality evidence’ but conclude that active management reduces the risk of haemorrhage in an ‘all risk’ population birthing in hospital.
 They also raise concerns about side effects – increased blood pressure, afterpains and vomiting (probably due to the use of syntometrine in some studies); reduced birthweight for baby (probably due to reduced blood volume following premature clamping); more women returning to hospital with bleeding (?).
 In regards to the last side effect – anecdotally midwives report greater blood loss on the post natal ward after the syntocinon or syntometrine has worn off but this is not measured in studies.

 The important thing to remember when interpreting these findings is that all of the studies included were conducted in a hospital setting.
 The experimental group were those having ‘physiological’ management.
 The practitioners attending the ‘physiological’ placental births were most likely doing something that was not their usual practice, and they may have been unprepared for, or uncomfortable with this approach.
 A study that compared active vs holistic physiological care had very different findings (Fahy, et al. 2010).
 In this study the midwives attending the physiological placental births were familiar and comfortable with this approach.
 In contrast to previous studies, active management was associated with a seven to eight fold increase in PPH rates compared to a holistic physiological approach.
 Another retrospective study (Davis et al. 2012) found a twofold increase in large PPHs (1000mls+) for low risk women having an actively managed placental birth in New Zealand compared to those having a physiological placental birth.
 In summary – for women having undisturbed physiological births active management of the placenta increases their chance of having a PPH.